remico/studio-installer/README.md

   - configure and install bootloader
   - some extra actions, e.g. install additional packages, setup user settings, etc

-See [Wiki](../../wiki/Home) to know how to configure partitions and edit the preseeding file.
+:pushpin: See [Wiki](../../wiki/Home) to know how to configure partitions and edit the preseeding file.

 ### Requirements
 - python >= 3.8 (on Ubuntu 20.04 live CD works out of the box)